truecharts/public/charts/incubator/webnut/docs/installation_notes.md

 LISTEN 0.0.0.0 3493
 ```

-## webNUT Installation
+## WebNUT Installation

-- Set `UPS USER` to the username defined for the `Monitor User`.
+- Set `UPS User` to the username defined for the `Monitor User`.
-- Set `UPS PASSWORD` to the password defined for the `Monitor PASSWORD`.
+- Set `UPS Password` to the password defined for the `Monitor Password`.
-- Set `UPS HOST` to the local IP of your server.
+- Set `UPS Host` to the local IP of your server.
-- Set `UPS PORT` to `3493` which is typically the default port.
+- Set `UPS Port` to `3493` which is typically the default port.

 In order to access the webGUI, you will **need** to add `ingress` otherwise it will refuse to connect.